Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ## MQTT interface

 This section describes the functionality of the MQTT topics through which the device sends and recieves information.
 All communication is done via JSON.
 For topics which are subscribed to by the controller, a list of inputs is described for each topic, and for topics which are published by the controller, a list of outputs are described for each topic.
-Inputs are marked (optional) if the intended function will still be carried out if they aren't included rather than throw an error.
+Inputs are marked (optional) if the  function will still be carried out if they aren't included rather than throw an error.
 Inputs are marked (conditional) if they only have effect based on [configuration settings](#configuration), and outputs are marked (conditional) if their inclusion in the payload is dependent on [configuration settings](#configuration).

 | Title   | Topic string config  | Does the controller publish or subscribe? | Is the topic enabled unconditionally? |
 | ------------- | ------------- | ------------- | ------------- |